soumyajitsamal/Portfolio_final/README.md

 # Raj Das
-## A dork with an avid interest in Computer Science.
+## A Dork with an avid interest in Computer Science.
 Please Visit: https://rajdas2001.github.io/rajdas/
 or bit.ly/rajdas293